-Under the management of South Essex Homes there are the arrears of outstanding debt of Rent and Service Charges.
+Under the management and supervision of South Essex Homes as with any other housing provider there will be arrears of outstanding debt for Rent and Service Charges from our housing tenants.
 The cost of any write-offs for this category of debt is specifically charged to the Housing Revenue Account and not to Council Taxpayers.